Direct Lending Outlook Europe 2022

 Whilst at LCPF, Trevor oversaw significant changes in portfolio strategy which included the creation of a ground-breaking £1.5bn allocation to alternative credit.
 He has long been a champion of the inclusion of alternative investments to create efficient investment portfolios and has been recognised by numerous industry awards including the Institutional Investor European peer-to-peer award for ‘Best use of Private Markets’.
 PDI magazine named him as one of the 30 global most influential investors in private debt and he continues to be widely quoted in industry media.
 Trevor is a member of the Institute of Chartered Accountants and holds an MA from Cambridge University.

-Thomas Deinet: Director, Standards Board for Alternative Investments
+Thomas Deinet: Executive Director, Standards Board for Alternative Investments

 Thomas Deinet was appointed Executive Director of the Standards Board for Alternative Investments (SBAI), previously known as the Hedge Fund Standards Board (HFSB) in September 2008.
 In 2007, Thomas joined the Hedge Fund Working Group to project manage the development of practice standards proposed by a group of 14 leading hedge fund managers that led to the establishment of the HFSB.